Battle of Shimbra Kure: Abyssinian casualties

 Arab Faqīh mentions that the number of dead Abyssinians was uncountable including many of their leader including Za Wengal, King of Medri Bahri, and the Two Slaves who were standard-bearers.
 10,000 Noblemen were killed as well as 114 patricians outside of those mentioned by name in the text.
 Each Patrician 200-1,000 cavalrymen at his command.

 How many thousands of infidels were killed, God alone knows.
 Many of the patricians were killed, among them the patrician Robel, from the patricianate of Tegre.
-He was killed by Ara'di, the equerry of the imām.
+He was killed by Goita Hirabu, the equerry of the imām.
 Also killed was Aqbä Mika'il, younger brother of Robel, powerfully intrepid and intractable.
 He was killed by the imam Ahmad, may God the Most High have mercy upon him, who struck him with his spear, and its tip emerged from his back, glistening.

 Also killed were two slaves, eunuchs attached to the treasury of the king.
 One of them was named Jühar and the other was named Mendel.
 On that day the two of them were standing, with the king's standard above their heads; the infidels put them on almost the same level as the king.
 Jühar was killed by the emir Muhammad, son of the emir Muhammad bin Zaharbüi Utman.
 Mendel was killed by Del Sagad, a knight from Sim.

 The patrician Sire Sum was killed by Garad Din, governor of Maya after the conquest.
 A notable patrician, a relative of the king on his mother's side, named Yona'al, had his hand cut off by Garad Sama'un, and Abd an-Nasr struck him in the back with his spear, but he fled and was saved.
 One of the Muslims, named Utman, a sheikh from the tribes of Gedaya, was riding his mule on this occasion, and attacked a patrician named Jan Balaw Rās, striking him in the back.
 The patrician was wearing protective armour, but the sword sliced through the armour and the coat of mail, and cut him in half.
 The top half flew to the side while the other half remained on the horse, and finally tumbled off.